pharo-containers/Containers-Buffer/docs/DataFrame vs Buffer.md

 This works perfectly for small files.
 But here's what happens when your CSV file grows from 1MB to 100MB to 1GB:

 **The Problems:**
-- **Memory Overhead**: DataFrames load the entire file into memory, which can be 10x larger than the file size itself.
-For a 1GB file, you might end up using 10GB of RAM.
+- **Memory Overhead**: DataFrames load the entire file into memory, which can be **100x larger** than the file size itself.
+For a 16MB file, you might end up using over 12GB of RAM.
 - **Garbage Collection**: As the DataFrame grows, garbage collection kicks in frequently, slowing down your program.
 This is because DataFrames create many temporary objects that need to be cleaned up.
 - **Performance**: Calculating the average involves iterating through potentially millions of rows, which can take a long time.
 The more data you have, the slower it gets.
 - **Crashes**: If the file is larger than your available RAM, you get "Out of Memory" errors, causing your program to crash.